materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include image.html width="500px" path="tether2.webp" %}
 {% include image.html width="500px" path="Slide43.webp" %}

-After another **Burnished Glory**, Fatebreaker will do anotber **Powder Mark** {% include status.html name="Powder Mark" %} tankbuster before casting the final mechanic:
+After another **Burnished Glory**, Fatebreaker will do another **Powder Mark** {% include status.html name="Powder Mark" %} tankbuster before casting the final mechanic:

 ### Burnt Strike / Enum Towers

 {% include raidplan.html title="P1 - Towers Fixed Casters" link="https://raidplan.io/plan/0_j5V0mV8UZVrmKa" %}

-Fatebreaker will begin to channel Burnt Strike and 3 towers will appear on the West or East wall.
+Fatebreaker will begin to channel Burnt Strike, and 3 towers will appear on the West or East wall.
 These towers will require 6 members from the team to soak them, with a maximum of 4 players in one tower.

 From North to South, players will pair up in the towers in the order: H1/D1 - D4/D2 - H2/D3.